gvwilson/sensibleadventures/nardica/nardica.md

 Iffy felt into step alongside her, desperately hoping her friend couldn't hear her heart thudding in her chest.
 The Rotheran girl was three years her senior.
-She had been singing on a street corner two blocks from the Dance Hall market when Iffy first saw her.
+She had been singing on a street corner across from the Dance Hall market when Iffy first saw her.
 She hadn't meant to stop,
 but then Honesty caught her eye and smiled in the middle of the chorus of *Northwest Passage*